mpearmain/MarineSense/README.md

 2. Forces the forecast agents to incorporate sudden breaks in historical patterns.
 3. Guides the insights layer to rapidly develop contingency plans, hedging strategies, and revised vessel allocation schemes.

-This capability ensures that ForecastIQ is not only robust against known historical patterns but is also equipped to reason about and adapt to events outside normal distributions.
+This capability ensures that MarineSense is not only robust against known historical patterns but is also equipped to reason about and adapt to events outside normal distributions.

 ## User Feedback Integration